sam5558/MAL-affinity/README.md

 ### Credits

 Credits to https://github.com/erkghlerngm44/aniffinity and https://github.com/AWConant/jikanpy.
-Also special thanks for https://github.com/purplepinapples/mal-affinity
+Also special thanks for https://github.com/purplepinapples/mal-affinity (espacially for his review and contribution on this code) !

 ### How to use it